Home Blog Google Ads

 5. Geographic targeting and keywords in 2026

-6. Write ads that attract only your ideal client
+6. Write ads that only attract your ideal customer

 Why Google Ads is still ideal for local businesses

-Unlike social media, where you interrupt, on Google Ads you respond to a real intent: someone is actively looking for what you offer.
-A user typing “emergency plumber London” has already decided to hire.
-They just need to choose who to call.
+Unlike social platforms where you interrupt, Google Ads responds to real intent.
+A user searching “emergency plumber London” has already decided to hire someone.
+They just need to pick who.

-Yet many local businesses are still making the same mistakes they were making three years ago:
+That said, many local businesses still make the same mistakes they made three years ago:

-Local Services Ads in 2026: the most important change
+Local Services Ads in 2026: the change that matters most

-If you offer services where clients search for you out of urgent need — plumbing, electrical, locksmithing, dentistry, law, renovations — Local Services Ads (LSAs) are your first line of defence, before traditional Google Ads.
+If you offer services where customers search out of urgent need: plumbing, electrical, locksmithing, dental clinics, legal services, home renovations, Local Services Ads (LSAs) are the frontline, not traditional Google Ads.

 The new “Google Verified” badge (October 2025)

-Google eliminated the three previous tiers (“Google Guaranteed”, “Google Screened”, “License Verified”) and merged them into a single blue badge: “Google Verified”.
-The money-back guarantee that came with the Guaranteed tier was discontinued on 7 November 2025.
-You lose that sales argument with clients, but the verification process remains a strong differentiator against standard search ads.
+Google eliminated the previous three tiers (“Google Guaranteed”, “Google Screened”, “License Verified”) and unified them into a single blue badge: “Google Verified”.
+The money-back guarantee that came with the Guaranteed tier was discontinued on 7 November 2025 (JumpFly, 2025).
+You lose that sales argument with customers, but the verification process is still enough of a differentiator against standard search ads.

 Google Business Profile is now mandatory

-Since November 2024, having a verified, public Google Business Profile is a hard requirement to run LSAs.
-If yours is not active, you cannot appear.
-Additionally, from early 2025, all LSA reviews are managed through the Google Business Profile, not the LSA dashboard.
-The reviews you accumulate on GBP now directly feed your visibility within the LSA format.
+Since November 2024, having a verified, public Google Business Profile is a hard requirement for running LSAs.
+No active profile means no ads.
+Since early 2025, all LSA reviews are managed through Google Business Profile, not the LSA dashboard.
+Reviews you accumulate in GBP now feed directly into your LSA visibility.
+BrightLocal’s 2026 Local Consumer Review Survey backs this up: 97% of consumers read reviews before choosing a local business, and 41% do so every single time (BrightLocal, Local Consumer Review Survey 2026).

-The credit system is now automatic (and more restrictive)
+The credit system is now automated (and more restrictive)

-Google replaced the manual lead dispute process with an algorithmic automatic system.
-The upside: clear invalid lead cases are credited without manual management.
-The downside: credits are no longer issued for leads outside your service area or outside your service type.
-If you receive a call for something you do not offer, treat it as a cost of the system.
+Google replaced the manual lead dispute process with an algorithmic automatic system, completed in August 2024.
+The upside: clear invalid leads get credited without manual work.
+The downside: no more credits for leads outside your service area or outside your service type (CoalMarch, 2025).
+If you get a call from someone looking for a service you don’t offer, treat it as a cost of the system.

-What to do: Optimise your GBP profile before activating LSAs, select your service types and coverage areas with surgical precision, and manage reviews actively — they are the primary ranking factor within the format.
+What to do: Optimise your GBP profile before activating LSAs, select your service types and coverage areas with surgical precision, manage reviews actively since they’re the primary ranking factor, and enable the message channel where your service allows it.

-Google will suggest Performance Max from day one.
-Do not use it at the start.
+Google will push you to use Performance Max from day one.
+Don’t do it at the start.

-PMax optimises with AI but needs historical conversion data to work well.
-Starting without a history is like handing the steering wheel to an autopilot with no destination set.
-You will burn budget learning rather than converting.
+PMax optimises with AI, but it needs historical conversion data to work.
+Starting without history is like handing the wheel to an autopilot with no destination set.
+You’ll burn budget learning instead of converting.

-With at least 30 monthly conversions in Search, you will have the foundation to move to smart bidding strategies (Target CPA or Target ROAS) and, later, explore PMax with sufficient data.
+With at least 30 monthly conversions in Search, you’ll have the foundation to move to smart bidding (Target CPA or Target ROAS) and eventually explore PMax with enough data.

-If you were using Enhanced CPC (eCPC) as a bidding option — the “gentle” version of automation — you should know that Google permanently removed it in March 2025.
+If you were using Enhanced CPC (eCPC) as a bidding option (the “soft” version of automation), know that Google permanently removed it in March 2025.
 Existing campaigns were migrated to Manual CPC.
-For businesses starting without a history, the recommendation now is:
+For businesses starting without history, the current recommendation is:

-• Fewer than 30 conversions/month: Manual CPC with a bid cap, or Maximise Clicks with a CPC cap
+• Under 30 conversions/month: Manual CPC with a bid cap, or Maximise Clicks with a max CPC

 • 30+ conversions/month: Target CPA or Maximise Conversions